Buddhism in the United States: Numbers of Buddhists

 Others argued, in 2012, that Buddhists made up 1 percent of the American population (about three million people).
+By the year 2050 Buddhism is projected to become the third largest major religious group in North America, after Christianity and Islam.

-Demographics of Import Buddhists
+Demographics of Buddhist Converts

-A sociological survey conducted in 1999 found that relative to the US population as a whole, import Buddhists (i.e., those who are not Buddhist by birth) are proportionately more likely to be white, upper middle class, highly educated, and left-leaning in their political views.
+A sociological survey conducted in 1999 found that relative to the US population as a whole, Buddhist converts are proportionately more likely to be white, upper middle class, highly educated, and left-leaning in their political views.
 In terms of race, only 10% of survey respondents indicated they were a race other than white, a matter that has been cause of some concern among Buddhist leaders.
 Nearly a third of the respondents were college graduates, and more than half held advanced degrees.
 Politically, 60% identified themselves as Democrats, and Green Party affiliations outnumbered Republicans by 3 to 1.
-Import Buddhists were also proportionately more likely to have come from Catholic, and especially Jewish backgrounds.
+Buddhist converts were also proportionately more likely to have come from Catholic, and especially Jewish backgrounds.
 More than half of these adherents came to Buddhism through reading books on the topic, with the rest coming by way of martial arts and friends or acquaintances.
 The average age of the respondents was 46.
 Daily meditation was their most commonly cited Buddhist practice, with most meditating 30 minutes a day or more.

 In 2015 a Pew Foundation survey found 67% of American Buddhists were raised in a religion other than Buddhism.
 61% said their spouse has a religion other than Buddhism.
+It also showed that one-third of Buddhists in America are of Asian descent, while the remaining three-fourths are converts to Buddhism.
 The survey was conducted only in English and Spanish, and may under-estimate Buddhist immigrants who speak Asian languages.
 A 2012 Pew study found Buddhism is practiced by 15% of surveyed Chinese Americans, 6% of Koreans, 25% of Japanese, 43% of Vietnamese and 1% of Filipinos.